Managing Pediatric Asthma: Tips for Parents and Caregivers

 Asthma Action Plan

-- Detail what an asthma action plan is and how it helps parents and caregivers respond to asthma attacks.
+Having a clear asthma action plan helps parents and caregivers respond quickly to worsening symptoms and ensure effective asthma control

 Medication Management